AndyCYao/IPFS-Rest-API/README.md

 #### Introduction
 This project allows users to upload files to the InterPlanetary File System (IPFS).
 JSON web tokens (JWT) are supported for the `add` and `delete` endpoints.
-Unit tests are included for the REST layer includes unit tests; consult the section below for instructions.
+Unit tests are included for the REST layer; consult the section below for instructions.

 #### How to Run
 Theres two ways to run the project